RazzJsy/Vaiie-Api/README.md

 ## Running Api

-From inside IDE run the appliction and the Api should load running on Port: 7221
+From inside IDE run the appliction and the Api should load running on Port: '7221'

-The endpoint can be communicated with by navigating to /api/validate.
+The endpoint can be communicated with by navigating to '/api/validate'.

 An example of the url might be: http://localhost:7221/api/validate

-Using an external application to test Api's (i.e. [Postman](https://www.postman.com/)) load the files found at the root of the Solution folder (data_good.json and data_bad.json) into the body of a POST request.
+Using an external application to test Api's (i.e. [Postman](https://www.postman.com/)) load the files found at the root of the solution (data_good.json and data_bad.json) into the body of a POST request.

 If successful the Api should response with either and empty object or an object containing a list of errors encountered and related entities